gabrielboehme/Covid_Report_Painel/README.md

 ### Dependencies
 * Python 3.5+ (I used Python 3.7)
 * Data Science libraries: NumPy, Pandas
-* Web App and Data Visualization: Streamlit
+* Web App and Data Visualization: Flask & Plotly
+* Requests library for getting data from API's

 <a name="installing"></a>
 ### Installing